ScienceLogic/mcp/README.md

 # Security

+- This MCP server is unathenticated
-- Uses API token authentication
-- All requests proxy through configured API endpoints
+- Uses API authentication to proxy requests to backend API endpoints
 - Not recommended for public networks
 - Access to this server grants access to your ScienceLogic appliances
+- This MCP server is for experimental use only

 # License